Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - The number of course substitutions should be limited in order to maintain the academic integrity of the program.
 In no case may course substitutions constitute more than 33% of the program as this constitutes a substantial change in the curriculum as defined by MHEC.

-- Students requesting a course substitution based on the presence of a disability must do so through the Services for Students with Disabilities (SSD) office.
-Information on the course substitution protocol is available from the SSD office.
+- Students requesting a course substitution based on the presence of a disability must do so through the Disability Access Services office.
+Information on the course substitution protocol is available from the Disability Access Services office.

 - Approved course substitutions are stored in students’ PeopleSoft records and are reflected in the appropriate curricular requirement in students’ degree audits.